-Income tax is a percentage of the business’s income paid to the IRS for federal tax requirements.
-Income tax rates vary depending on the business structure.
-Businesses set up as a corporation pay an income tax rate of 21%.
-Most states also impose a state tax on corporate income.
-If the business is a sole proprietorship or similarly taxed entity as defined by the IRS, the self-employed individual will pay business income taxes on their own individual tax return, if they earn at least $400.
-Those tax rates range from 10% to 37%; 43 states impose a state income tax.
+- Income tax: Income tax is a percentage of the business’s income paid to the IRS for federal tax requirements.
+Rates vary depending on the business structure and location.
+Forty-three states impose a state tax on corporate income.
+A self-employed individual set up as a sole proprietorship or similarly taxed entity will pay business income taxes on their personal returns ranging from 10% to 37%.

-A business with an employee has additional small business taxes, including payroll taxes.
-Payroll taxes include Social Security and Medicare taxes.
+- Payroll tax: A business with an employee pays payroll taxes, which include Social Security and Medicare taxes.
 These taxes have two components: an employee part that the employer withholds from the employee’s wages and the employer’s matching portion.
 Each pays 6.2%, for a total Social Security tax of 12.4%.
-The Medicare tax is 2.9% of the employee's gross wages, with the employee and employer each responsible for paying 1.45%.
-A small business must also pay the Federal unemployment tax for each employee, which is 6%, up to $7,000 of an employee’s annual wages.
+Medicare tax is 2.9% of the employee’s gross wages, with the employee and employer each responsible for paying 1.45%.
+A small business must also pay the federal unemployment tax for each employee, which is 6%, up to $7,000 of an employee’s annual wages.

-Small businesses that sell assets for a profit or have investments that increase in value may owe capital gains taxes on that increase or profit.
+- Capital gains tax: Small businesses that sell assets for a profit or have investments that increase in value may owe capital gains taxes on that increase or profit.
 The tax rate varies by income.
-The capital gains tax is a percentage of the increase in value and can range from a low of zero to high of 28%, but typically is 15%.
+The capital gains tax is a percentage of the increase in value and can range from a low of zero to a high of 28%, but typically is 15%.
 The applicable rate may also depend on the ownership length and asset type.

-A dividend is a portion of a corporation’s income that it distributes to its shareholders.
+- Dividend tax: A dividend is a portion of a corporation’s income that it distributes to its shareholders.
 The dividend is considered taxable income to the shareholder.
-The tax rate for dividends ranges from zero to 20%, depending on the length of the investment and the shareholder’s taxable income.
+The tax rate for dividends ranges from 0% to 20%, depending on the length of the investment and the shareholder’s taxable income.

 How to file small business taxes